 We have been performing as butoh dancers of GooSayTen since 1995, but we regard ourselves a bit different from most other butoh dancers in two respects:

-• Both are certified dance therapists of JADTA (Japan Dance Therapy Association); Itto was vise president (until 2022), and Mika its board member (until 2017).
-We have been having dance therapy and related programms at mental clinics and hospitals since 1999.
+- Both are the certified dance therapists of JADTA (Japan Dance Therapy Association); Itto has been working as president since 2022, and Mika was its board member until 2017.
+We have been having dance therapy and related programms at mental clinics and hospitals since 1999, mainly in Sapporo.

-We have encountered with real and serious madness or fears there, and have been exploring the possibilities of butoh as a way of body-mind therapy, especially with its "dark and black - ankoku" butoh side.
+We have encountered with real and serious madness, anxiety, fear, and so-on there, and have been exploring the possibilities of butoh as a way of body-mind therapy, especially with its "dark and black - ankoku butoh", but ironically, mainly from the tangible sunny-side: as a living warm body.

 Mika, teaching at colleges, nurse schools, etc., has been digging up the dark side of our body-mind through her beautiful but dreadful butoh performance.
 Because of these backgrounds, both of us are much interested in the real and authentic aspect of butoh, in a sense, rather than stage performance.

-We hope to pass on what we have experienced in our butoh activities to anybody who wants to learn it for butoh dance or for his/her peaceful body-mind.
+We hope to pass on what we have experienced in our butoh activities to anybody who wants to learn it, ultimately, for peaceful body-mind.

 Itto Morita: Butoh GooSayTen